pugel/resume_projects/README.md

 Finished projects for people to view

 Projects ordered from most recent first:
+- CO2 Levels Time Series Forecast:
+  - Objective: Create an Arima model using the CO2 levels dataset and graph CO2 level predictions.
 - NCAA Tournament Bracket Prediction:
   - Objective: Create an algorithm that predicts who will win each game in the NCAA tournament. *See pdf ppt for complete explanation of process
 - Query EDA Project - Business Recommendations